mrkevr/e-commerce/README.md

 | [Lombok](https://projectlombok.org/) | Lombok is a library for Java that can significantly simplify and streamline your Java code by automatically generating common boilerplate code. |

 ## How To Run
-1. Running this application requires the tools below.
+1. Running this application requires the tools below:

 | Tool | Link |
 | ------------- | ------------- |